SJVeronese/nicci-package/README.md

 # New analysIs Code for Cubes and Images
 A collection of functions for the analysis of astronomical data cubes and images
+* Tested on Windows 10 Enterprise (build 19045.2251) with 16 GB of RAM in the following environments:
+  - Jupyter notebook 6.4.7
+  - Python 3.8.10

 ## Authors
 - Simone Veronese